WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-1_pre-get_partition_and_netinfo-cmd-2_post-remove_nonpresent_hardware_v33-cmd.md

 tags:
   - scripting
 ---
-These are two scripts we use to remove nonpresent hardware from device manager. Â These devices are generated when we update the Target Device Hardware and VMWare Tools and sit unused so are removed. Â If there is ever modifications to the vDisk that generate additional hardware this script ensures the vDisk is as clean as possible.
+These are two scripts we use to remove nonpresent hardware from device manager.
+These devices are generated when we update the Target Device Hardware and VMWare Tools and sit unused so are removed.
+If there is ever modifications to the vDisk that generate additional hardware this script ensures the vDisk is as clean as possible.
 You'll need devcon.exe as well.

 1\_pre-get\_partition\_and\_netinfo.cmd